-Skoloff & Wolfe, P.C., a Livingston, NJ law firm specializing in matrimonial and family law, property tax appeals, and business and private litigation, presented a check for $3,350 to the Community FoodBank of New Jersey (CFBNJ) as part of their 2022 “Fight to Feed Hunger” campaign.
+Skoloff & Wolfe, P.C., a Livingston, NJ law firm practicing matrimonial and family law, property tax appeals, and business and private litigation, presented a check for $3,350 to the Community FoodBank of New Jersey (CFBNJ) as part of their 2022 “Fight to Feed Hunger” campaign.
 Employee donations were generously matched by the firm through a GoFundMe page.

 Approximately 800,000 New Jerseyans are Food Insecure